hackerhouse-opensource/OffensiveLua/README.md

 - Download and/or Run an EXE
 - Bypass UAC
-- File, Networking or Registry access
+- Files, Memory, Networking & Registry
 - Bind a shell
 - whoami.exe alternatives